-For many interviews in the tech industry, the process is multi-tiered.
-Those doing the hiring not only want to know that you are an expert in your field, but that you will be a good fit for the team overall, based on your work history and non-technical skills.
+Those doing the hiring not only want to know that you are an expert in your field, but also that you will be a good fit for the wider team.
+So, both your work history and your non-technical skills are relevant.

 This is an easy way for the interviewer to determine whether you can tell the difference between well-functioning, clean code and broken, messy code.
-This might sound like an odd question, seeing as .NET Developers are coding experts, but, by posing this question, the interviewer is not only testing your prowess as a coder; they are answering a more hidden question of whether you are willing to fix the bad code or let it be “good enough”.
+It might sound like an odd question as .NET developers are coding experts, but the interviewer is not only testing your prowess as a coder; he/she also wants to know whether you are willing to fix bad code or let it be “good enough”.

-This question offers you the chance to demonstrate your knowledge in a more open-ended way.
-It is best to give specific examples of why you picked .NET over other frameworks, particularly drawing from your own career when you’ve been given a choice.
-By expanding on your knowledge of .NET, justifying why you have picked it and acknowledging its drawbacks, you can prove that your expertise falls in line with what is required for the position.
+This is your chance to demonstrate your knowledge in a more open-ended way.
+It is best to give specific examples of why you picked .NET over other frameworks drawing from times in your career when you were given a choice.
+By justifying why you picked .NET—and acknowledging its drawbacks—you can prove that your expertise is in line with what is required for the position.

 Interviewers often ask this point blank to assess your interest and qualifications for the role.To answer this question, you should cite examples of your previous success in a similar role, highlighting your technical competency.
 This should be combined with the reasons why you are particularly excited to work for this company and role.
 Showing enthusiasm can go a long way in demonstrating your personality, engagement and how you will fit into the culture of the business.